Alejandra Onieva: Career

 Onieva studied in the schools of interpretation Interactive Study and Fourth Wall.
 She started studying advertising, public relations and fashion but shortly thereafter she left her university because she had been selected to play one of the main roles in the daily series El secreto de Puente Viejo.

 She has participated in the play Mezclando colores.
 El secreto de Puente Viejo was her first job as an actress on the small screen.

 Beginning in 2015, she joined the cast of the planned Antena 3 series La sonrisa de las mariposas.

 In 2017 she was part of the cast of the Telecinco series, Ella es tu padre with the actors Carlos Santos, María Castro and Rubén Cortada among others.
 The series premiered on September 4, 2017, to a positive reception but experienced a decline in viewership, leading to its suspension after the seventh episode aired on October 17 of the same year.
 In July 2018, it was announced that the remaining episodes would be broadcast on FDF.
 At the end of the same year she premiered Presumed Guilty, together with Miguel Ángel Muñoz, on Antena 3.

 In May 2019, the first season of the Spanish Netflix original series Alta Mar (High Seas) premiered, with Onieva and Jon Kortajarena as the leading couple.
 She continued as the lead in the two subsequent seasons, which aired in November 2019 and August 2020.

 Personal life

-In July 2020, Onieva was reported to be dating actor Sebastian Stan.
+In September 2025, Onieva was reported to be dating actor Jesse Williams.
+In May 2026, it was reported that they eloped and were expecting their first child together.

-Her brother Íñigo is married to Tamara Falcó.
+Her brother Íñigo is married to Tamara Falcó, 6th Marchioness of Griñón.